gautamdhameja/medium-2-md/readme.md

 medium-2-md convertUrl '<url of the Medium post>' -o '<path of output directory>' -f
 ```

+> The `convertUrl` function also supports parsing of tags.
+In the converted markdown file, the `keywords` field in the front matter contains the medium tags of the post.

 ### Optional flags

 The `convertLocal` command supports the following optional flags,